A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Introduction

 \section{Introduction}

 Skew-elliptical distributions are models of multivariate asymmetry that scale well.
 While there are different variants~(for some of these see~\citealp{genton2004skew}) those formed by conditioning on a latent truncated variable as suggested by~\cite{branco2001general} are prominent.
 This approach is often called ``hidden truncation'' and is used to form the skew-t distribution of~\cite{Azzalini_Capitanio_2003} (AC hereafter).
 The AC skew-t distribution is a particularly popular choice in applied data analysis, with diverse applications in renewable energy~\citep{Hering01032010}, actuarial studies~\citep{eling2012}, macroeconomic modeling~\citep{adrian2019vulnerable}, atmospheric science~\citep{morris2017space}, and in flow cytometric analysis~\citep{PyneetalPNAS2009,fruhwirth2010bayesian} among others.
 However, in $d$ dimensions skew-elliptical distributions typically have only $d$ parameters to control asymmetry across $d(d-1)/2$ variable pairs, which can limit their effectiveness for modeling asymmetry.
-Unified skew-elliptical (USE) \footnote{\cite{arellano2006unification} use the abbreviation SUN for the Unified Skew-Normal distribution, later adopting SUE for the Unified Skew-Elliptical family and SUT for the Unified Skew-t.
-In this paper, we break with this convention and adopt the word-ordered acronyms USN, USE and UST for these three distributions.} distributions~\citep{arellano2010multivariate} are an extension that introduces more latent variables and parameters to allow for a much more flexible form of asymmetry.
+Unified skew-elliptical (USE) \footnote{\cite{arellano2006unification} use the abbreviation SUN for the Unified Skew-Normal distribution.
+In this paper, we break with this convention and adopt the word-ordered acronyms USN for this distribution, USE for the Unified Skew-Elliptical distribution, and UST for the Unified Skew-t distribution.} distributions~\citep{arellano2010multivariate} are an extension that introduces more latent variables and parameters to allow for a much more flexible form of asymmetry.
 In particular, the unified skew-t (UST) discussed by~\cite{wang2024multivariate} is a promising generalization of the impactful AC skew-t distribution.
-However, despite the strong potential of USE distributions, they have not been adopted for data analysis because (i)~the parameters are unidentified~\citep{wang2023non}, and (ii)~likelihood evaluation and optimization is computationally difficult in even low dimensions.
+However, despite the strong potential of USE distributions, they have not been adopted for data analysis because (i)~the parameters are unidentified, and (ii)~likelihood evaluation and optimization is computationally difficult even in low dimensions.